 There is a special quality that needs to be inherent in any successful marketing strategy.
 Changes hit digital space rapidly.
 That is why a web marketing strategy’s success is not only determined by the extent of the company’s adherence to it and its ability to fastidiously implement it.
 Part of the success rather depends on the extent of that strategy’s adaptability.

-What are the questions that you need to ask yourself when setting your online marketing strategy?
 They are mostly similar to those asked when setting an offline marketing strategy.
 It is the way of answering them that differs in the digital world.

 Here are the most important ones.